Yarra River: Recreational use

-Throughout its length, the waters of the Yarra River and its banks are used for; boating, rowing, water skiing, kayaking, canoeing, swimming, fishing, cycling, running and walking, amongst other things.
-In the rivers upper reaches, fishing is most popular.
-Upstream of Launching Place the river becomes quite narrow and recreational use is limited.
+Throughout its length, the waters of the Yarra River and its banks are used for boating, rowing, water skiing, kayaking, canoeing, swimming, fishing, cycling, running, and walking.
+In the river's upper reaches, fishing is most popular.
+Upstream of Launching Place, the river becomes quite narrow and recreational use is limited.
 In the middle reaches, canoeing and kayaking is popular, there are a few rapids of easy to medium difficulty depending on the water level.